Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/README.md

 <title>Joonho (Phil) Hwang</title>

-### About me
+### Welcome!

-My name is Joonho (Phil) Hwang (황준호; 黃俊晧), and I am a fourth year PhD student in economics at Seoul National University, where I am fortunate to be advised by Professor [Seojeong Lee](https://sites.google.com/site/misspecifiedjay/).
-I am interested in econometrics with a focus on panel data and causal inference.
+My name is Joonho (Phil) Hwang (황준호; 黃俊晧), and I am a fourth-year PhD student in economics at Seoul National University, where I am fortunate to be advised by Professor [Seojeong Lee](https://sites.google.com/site/misspecifiedjay/).
+My research interests are in theoretical econometrics, with a particular focus on panel data and causal inference.
 Click [here](https://drive.google.com/file/d/1bS-Kw1BNpTo8jqYJVT2mOtRLqVpP1Nim/view?usp=drivesdk) for a copy of my CV.

 ### Working papers
 <div>